repeaterjs/repeater/README.md

 #### 2. Throwing errors.

 When using callback-based APIs, it is often inconvenient to await `push` calls because the callbacks are run frequently and synchronously.
-Therefore, while you can call `push` in a fire-and-forget manner, `push` will begin throwing synchronous errors when there are too many pending pushes.
+Therefore, channels allow you to call `push` in a fire-and-forget manner with the caveat that `push` will begin throwing synchronous errors when there are too many pending pushes.

 ```js
 const ys = new Channel(async (push, _, stop) => {